eric-hc/jotw/src/content/posts/2020-09-25-a-song-for-everything.md

 ---
 **Hot Takes**

-The GIRL album cover- the jacket looks itchy
+On the GIRL album cover- the jacket looks itchy

 It definitely is a song